unnitin/reinforcement-learning/fundamentals/README.md

 $NewEstimate = OldEstimate + 1/n(Target - OldEstimate)$
 New Reward at time step t is the target for that timestep

-### Using Action Values to determine next action
+## Using Action Values to determine next action
-1. Greedy action search
+1. Epsilon-Greedy action search: Epsilon ($\varepsilon$) refers to the probability of exploring option space, we exploit with 1 - $\varepsilon$
+2. Optimistic Initial values: Encourages early exploitation as the initial estimate is significantly higher than the true estimated reward, the algorithm chooses to explore a lot early as a result
+3.

 ## Methods to balance exploration and exploitation
 $x + y$